 You can find out more and download the software from the EaseUS website.

 For most home users the Free release does enough to secure their systems if they use any version of Windows from XP upwards.
 It even includes a specific disk closing mode for Windows 10 that's ideal if you wish to transfer from a hard drive to an SSD.

 Considering it's free, the feature set is remarkably good.

-Paragon's Backup & Recovery 16 offers a range of features that'll help keep your files safe.
+Paragon's Backup & Recovery is part of Paragon Hard Disk Manager Advanced and offers a range of features that'll help keep your files safe.
 It can backup individual files or the entire system, so provides the complete package rather than focusing on just one aspect.